sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/services/Bundles/README.md

 bundleReady();
 ```

-In another bundle we just have to call `bundleReady`.
+In another bundle we just have to call `bundleReady` at the very end of the index file.

 ```js
 // MediaBundle